AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Composition</td>
                     <td rowspan="9">
                         <p>The profile does not mandate a versioning mechanism (e.g. meta.versionId).
 Versioning is an implementation environment concern and outside of the scope of the FHIR profiles.</p>
-                        <p>This requirement states a PSML document will contain the organisation the pharmacist is representing at the
-time of document authoring.
+                        <p>This requirement states a PSML document will contain the organisation the pharmacist is representing at the time of document authoring.
 The profile has this as optional.</p>
                         <p>The profile supports inclusion of a primary care provider as a practitioner or as an organisation - direct support is not provided in FHIR for a primary care provider practitioner with included organisational information.
 The profile for a primary care provider organisation allows a name or identifier - it does not mandate name.</p>
-                        <p>These parts of the requirement are best enforced in a conformance profile.</p>
+                        <p>These parts of the requirement are best enforced in a further profile.</p>
                      </td>
                  </tr>
                  <tr>